 “I’m trying to convey the formidable presence of these animals that I felt when taking their pictures,” she explains.
 Her portraits convey a personality, a spirit, that can be amusing, moving or surprising—or all three at once.

-Nine is based in Austin, but she photographs animals wherever she can get access.
+Francois is based in Austin, but she photographs animals wherever she can get access.
 “I can’t work on this project continuously due to the travel involved (I still have two kids at home), but I do try to take one trip every year where there might be an opportunity to photograph a new animal,” she says.
 If you have leads on animals she could photograph, you can get in touch with her via her website, ninefrancois.com.
 While you’re there, make sure to check out even more amazing photos of her animals.

 1. Why did you want to focus on animals and why did you choose this particular style (the close ups)?